MP for Wolverhampton South East

 Secretary of State for Work and Pensions

-Pat McFadden is the Labour (Co-op) MP for Wolverhampton South East, and since September 2025 serves as Secretary of State for Work and Pensions.
-Elected in 2005, he has held a range of senior roles in government and opposition, including Chancellor of the Duchy of Lancaster and posts in the Treasury and intergovernmental relations.
+Pat McFadden is a Labour (Co-op) MP for Wolverhampton South East, first elected in 2005.
+He currently serves as Secretary of State for Work and Pensions, and has held several senior government roles, including Chancellor of the Duchy of Lancaster and Minister for Intergovernmental Relations, as part of a long parliamentary career.

 Generated 21 February 2026